Sszyh/SpaceHub-server/README.md

 ## User Stories (Project goals)
 ### As a guest user
 * A guest user can see a list of available properties
+* A guest user can search properties by their refenrence
-* A guest user can see a map with available properties
+* A guest user can choose available properties on the map
 * A guest user can “Instant Book” a space for rent
 * A guest user can see a list of spaces that they have booked
 * A guest user can leave a rating/review of a property they have rented